Home

 Mission idea

-To date, we have not found an Earth-like exoplanet in the life-friendly, habitable zone around a Sun-like star, even though there were occasional sensational media reports in the last few decades.
-Earth-like in this case means that it resembles Earth in a lot of ways.
-So, if it has a similar radius and mass, it is a rock planet with certainty, and if its orbit time and distance to its star – which is similar to our Sun – such that its surface exhibit moderate temperatures.
+To date, we have not found an Earth-like exoplanet in the life-friendly, habitable zone around a solar-like star, even though there were occasional sensational media reports in the last few decades.
+Earth-like in this case means that it resembles Earth.
+For example, that it has a similar radius and mass, that it is very likely a rocky planet, and and that its orbital period around its star – which is similar to our Sun – is about one year.
+That would mean that the planet is at a distance that its surface exhibits moderate temperatures.
 We may have found some planets with similar mass or radius, but often both values are not well known simultaneously, or we cannot clearly classify the star and its age.

 Photorealistic depiction of the PLATO satellite with solar panels and 26 individual cameras.

-NASA’s Kepler mission has discovered thousands of planets and planet candidates with the transit method, but for many of those, follow-up measurements to determine mass and stellar type are not possible because their star appears to dim.
-This, however, is the explicit goal of PLATO: to find Earth-sized planets in the habitable zone of Sun-like stars and to characterize them further.
-But the mission also includes an accurate study of the host stars, including determining its age.
+The explicit goal of PLATO is: to find rocky planets in the habitable zone of solar-like stars and to characterize them further.
+The mission also includes an accurate study of the host stars, including determining its age.

 Organisation

-PLATO is a satellite mission of ESA, the European Space Agency, which was chosen in 2014 as a so-called M-class-mission as part of the “Cosmic Vision” program.
-The scientific instrument and the mission execution are the responsibility of the international PLATO consortium, led by Professor Heike Rauer, DLR.
-Fourteen European countries and Brazil are represented in the consortium.
+PLATO is a satellite mission of ESA, the European Space Agency, which was chosen in 2014 as a so-called M-class-mission (M3) as part of the “Cosmic Vision” program.
+The satellite and its payload are jointly developed by ESA and an international consortium of science institutes.
+Both are supported by numerous industrial suppliers.
 The nominal mission duration is four years, and the technical specifications allow service of 8.5 years in total.

 Sticker of the PLATO mission consortium.
 It shows a star orbited by several planets and is framed by the flags of the 15 member countries.

 Sticker of the PLATO Mission Consortiums with flags of participating countries.
-Credit: DLR (CC BY-NC-ND 3.0)
+Credit: DLR under CC BY-NC-ND 3.0

 Instrument

-The PLATO instrument features a novel telescope design with 26 cameras.
+The PLATO payload features a novel telescope design with 26 cameras.
 Each camera is equipped with a wide-angle lens with an aperture of 12 cm and four large-format CCD sensors in the focal plane.
-The sensors are sensitive in visible light and near infrared.
-24 of these cameras, the ‘normal’ cameras, will observe more than 100,000 stars to detect planetary transits.
+The sensors are sensitive in visible light.
+24 of these cameras, the so-called ‘normal’ cameras, will observe more than 100,000 stars to detect planetary transits.
 The other two cameras have a special task.
 They read out the CCD very frequently – every 2.5 seconds versus 25 seconds – to ensure the satellite’s exact orientation.
-These two ‘fast’ cameras are equipped with a special red or blue filter, so that transit events can be recorded in both wavebands and thus obtain indications of the surface or a possible atmosphere.
+These two ‘fast’ cameras are equipped with a special red or blue filter, so that transit events can be recorded in both wavelength bands.

 Schematic depiction of the structure of a PLATO camera.